 (F) Abused or neglected children

-(1) The provider, including a county board as a provider, shall make the following notifications, as applicable, when the incident or discovery of the incident occurs when such provider has responsibility for the individual.
-The notification shall be made on the same day the incident or discovery of the incident occurs and include immediate actions taken.
+(1) The provider shall make the following notifications, as applicable, when the major unusual incident or discovery of the major unusual incident occurs when such provider has responsibility for the individual.
+The notification shall be made on the same day the major unusual incident or discovery of the major unusual incident occurs and include immediate actions taken.

-(a) Guardian or advocate selected by the individual or other person whom the individual has identified.
+(a) Guardian or other person whom the individual has identified.

 (b) Service and support administrator serving the individual.

 (c) Licensed or certified residential provider.

 (d) Staff or family living at the individual's residence who have responsibility for the individual's care.

 (e) Support broker for an individual enrolled in the self-empowered life funding waiver.